 "Hundred Luck and Thousand Happiness"

-It is usually used by the Chinese in those days where they believed strongly in luck, prosperity and happiness.
+It is usually used by the Chinese in those days when they believed strongly in luck, prosperity and happiness.

-The houses of Singapore have doors of many faces.
+The houses in Singapore have doors of many faces.
 Among such doors, none have received more attention of late than the Peranakan-style portals at places like Blair Road and Emerald Hill Road.

 The Straits Chinese or Peranakan style, as it is commonly called, is a blend of Chinese, Malay, European and colonial elements which flourished from the late 19th century to World War II.

-Rich in details and built with care, the style has humble beginnings.
-It first appeared in simple shophouses where tradesmen toiled, and was only later adopted in the elaborate terrace homes of wealthy merchant families.
+Rich in detail and built with care, the style has humble beginnings.
+It first appeared in simple shophouses where tradesmen toiled and were only later adopted in the elaborate terrace homes of wealthy merchant families.

-The Chinese characters inscribed on the door means living together in peace and harmony.
+The Chinese characters inscribed on the door mean living together in peace and harmony.

 SIGNIFICANCE OF PERANAKAN MINI-WINDOWS